-IUC Asia and UN Habitat organised a road show to three Vietnamese cities named Can Tho, Da Nang and Tam Ky on 10-14 February 2020 with the objectives of (1) discussing the project’s expected results, proposed cooperation items and tentative workplan; (2) discussing with city leaders the possibilities of creating a Climate Action Plan core group/planning team who will consistently engage with UN-Habitat and thus assure their availability; and (3) consistent cooperation on data collection and planning activities.
+IUC Asia and UN Habitat organised a delegation to conduct a road show to the pilot cities from 10th to 14th February 2020 with the objectives of (1) discussing the project’s expected results, proposed cooperation items and tentative workplan; (2) discussing with city leaders the possibilities of creating a CAP core group/planning team who will consistently engage with UN Habitat and thus assure their availability; and (3) cooperating on data collection and planning activities.

-The delegates visited Can Tho on 11 February 2020 and had an audience with Đào Anh Dũng, the Vice Chairman of the municipal’s People’s Committee.
-The Vice Chairman stated that the city will build urban authorities and an action plan against climate change.
+The delegates visited Can Tho on 11 February 2020 and had an audience with Đào Anh Dũng, the Vice Chairman of the Municipal People’s Committee.
+The Vice Chairman stated that the city will work with urban authorities and build an action plan against climate change.
 Therefore, the city needs support from IUC Asia and UN Habitat to make it happen.
-When signing commitments to join the GCoM in February 2019, the Cần Thơ authorities were committed to rolling out policies and measures to ease GHG, preparing for impacts of climate change, strengthening access to sustainable energy and monitoring the realisation of these objectives.
+When signing commitments to join the GCoM in February 2019, the Cần Thơ authorities were committed to rolling out policies and measures to ease GHG, preparing for impacts of climate change, strengthening access to sustainable energy, and monitoring the realisation of these objectives.

-On 12 February 2020, the delegates conducted a meeting with the Vice Chairman of the Da Nang’s People’s Committee, Dang Viet Dung in Da Nang city.
-The purpose of the mission to Da Nang was to propose Da Nang City to join the Global Mayor Convention on Climate and Energy (GCoM) and to become one of the pilot cities that will receive support from IUC Asia’s technical partner, UN-Habitat, to develop the city’s climate action plan.
+On 12 February 2020, the delegates conducted a meeting with the Vice Chairman of the Da Nang People’s Committee, Dang Viet Dung.
+The purpose of the mission to Da Nang was to propose Da Nang City to join the Global Mayor Convention on Climate and Energy (GCoM) and to become one of the pilot cities that will receive support from IUC Asia’s technical partner, UN Habitat, to develop the city’s climate action plan.
 The Vice Chairman Dang Viet Dung welcomed the invitation and said that the goals and contents of GcoM are very suitable to integrate into the city’s general plan which is under development at the moment.

-This effort is part of the IUC Asia support to Global Covenant of Mayors for Climate & Energy (GCoM) Southeast Asia under the component 2 of the IUC programme.
-IUC Asia, with technical support from UN-Habitat, will assist the three cities to develop their climate action plan in compliance with the GCoM’s global reporting framework.
+The road show is part of the IUC Asia support to GCoM Southeast Asia under the component 2 of the IUC programme.
+IUC Asia will assist the three cities in Vietnam to develop their CAPs in compliance with the GCoM’s global reporting framework.